As a wordsmith, you already have 90% of the skills you need to start writing a successful blog.

 If you want to attract organic traffic to your blog, aim for 1000 words minimum per article (but it depends on the competition for the given keyword).

-Put your 30 blog posts to goal in the front of your face and don’t stop until you accomplish it.
+Put writing thirty blog posts to goal in the front of your face and don’t stop until you accomplish it.
 This content will be a solid foundation for your future blogging efforts.

 To publish a post, go to “Posts” and then “Add new.”
 If you’re familiar with text formatting software like Microsoft Word, you will find your way around the WordPress post editor.